 An "unofficial" transcript is a document that has been opened and examined by the student or printed from an institution's website before being submitted to SIS.
 Any transcript that you upload to your application is considered "unofficial."

 An "official" transcript is a document that has been prepared, authenticated and sealed by the Registrar at your college or university.
-To be considered official, a transcript must be mailed, unopened, to our office.
+To be considered official, a transcript must be mailed unopened, or released via secure electronic transfer, directly from your institution to our office.
 Please note: students who have attended institutions outside of the U.S. are required to submit official transcripts with degree confirmation and certified translation (if applicable) at the time of application submission.
 Your application will not be reviewed until official transcripts from all international institutions attended have been received by our office.

 Although we strongly prefer that you submit unofficial copies of original paper transcripts (scanned and uploaded as PDFs), we will accept grade reports/copies of transcripts downloaded from your institution's website, provided that: